(This devotion originally appeared on More Than Yourself 4-25-2015.)

 “God, if you look at it this way, I’m sure you will see that this is the best decision for me right now.”

-“But God, if this doesn’t happen right now, what am I going to do?”
+“But God, if this doesn’t happen, what am I going to do?”

 Thankfully, we're not alone in this struggle to convince God to change His mind.
-In Numbers 23, Balak, the king of the Moabites, was afraid of the Israelites, and rightfully so!
-To take care of this threat, he employed the services of Balaam, the sorcerer.
+In Numbers 23, Balak, the king of the Moabites, was afraid of the Israelites.
+To take care of the threat, he employed the services of Balaam, the sorcerer.
 Balak wanted Balaam to curse Israel.

 “Come with me to another place where you can see them; you will not see them all but only the outskirts of their camp.
 And from there, curse them for me.”
 Numbers 23:13 NIV

 It didn’t change a thing.
-Balaam responded with another blessing from God over Israel.
+Balaam responded with another blessing over Israel.

 But true to his word, God never changes.

-I may be able to teach my students about the many different points-of-view in literature, but in reality, I must remember that God only has one point-of-view.
-His is solid, steadfast, and the only one that is right for me.
+I may be able to teach my students about the many different points-of-view in literature, but God only has one point-of-view.
+His is solid, steadfast, and right.

-God sees everything, and that should give us great perspective today.
+God sees everything, and His perspective never changes.